Filling-enforced constraint on the quantized Hall conductivity on a periodic lattice: Introduction

 The Hall conductivity may also be constrained by other symmetries.
 This is evident in the Hall effect of 2DEG in a free 2-dimensional space, where the Hall conductivity $\sigma_{xy}$ is fully determined by filling factor $\nu$, the ratio of electron number density $\bar\rho$ and flux density $B/\Phi_0$:

-Guaranteed by Galilean invariance, this powerful relation remains valid in the presence of interactions, applying to both integer and fractional QHEs.
+Guaranteed by Galilean invariance, this powerful relation remains valid in the presence of interactions, applying to both integer and fractional QHEs {in the free space}.

-After the realization of flat Chern bands as a lattice analogy to Landau levels in the continuum~\cite{TKNN,Haldane1988,Sun2011,Tang2011,Neupert2011}, much attention has been drawn to QHEs on a periodic lattice~\cite{Hofstadter1976,Parameswaran2013a}.
-The presence of a periodic potential breaks Galilean invariance on a lattice, therefore a natural question is: is there a relation similar to (\ref{filling factor}) for QHEs in a periodic crystal?
+{ QHE on a periodic lattice is a more difficult problem.
+Despite the complicated nature of the spectrum\cite{Hofstadter1976}, the Hall conductance is topologically quantized\cite{TKNN,Kohmoto1985,Niu1985,Haldane1988}.
+This observation led to the foundation of topological quantum many-body physics, and has also received renewed interest recently\cite{Sun2011,Tang2011,Neupert2011,Parameswaran2013a}.
+The absence of the Galilean invariance in the lattice implies the breakdown of the simple relation~\eqref{filling factor}.} {Nevertheless, the periodic lattice has a discrete translation symmetry.
+Therefore, we can ask a natural question:} is there a relation similar to (\ref{filling factor}) for QHEs in a periodic crystal?
 More specifically, given the electron density and magnetic field, to what extent can we determine the Hall conductivity for QHEs on a discrete lattice?
 In fact, the Lieb-Schultz-Mattis (LSM) theorem~\cite{Lieb1961} and its generalizations~\cite{OYA1997,Oshikawa2000,Hastings2005}, which are a filling-enforced constraint~\cite{PWZV2016} on quantum many-body systems, may be also be understood as a remnant of Galilean invariance on a discrete lattice.
 Therefore it would be natural to expect a generalization of Eq.~\eqref{filling factor} to lattice systems.